 The pyramid creates the impression that there is a scarcity of creativity — only those who can traverse the bottom levels and reach the summit can be creative.
 Here’s what I propose: we flip Bloom’s taxonomy.
 Creating at the Forefront What if we started with creativity rather than principles?
 Everything Teachers Need to Know about Bloom's Digital Taxonomy.
 April 8, 2015 Bloom's Taxonomy is one of the major themes here in Educational Technology and Mobile Learning.

 We have been extensively sharing resources on it and we have a separate section where you can access and check all the resources we have posted so far.
 A refresher for you, Blooms traditional taxonomy which was published sometime in the middle of the last century was revised in 2001 and henceforth was labelled Blooms Revised Taxonomy.
 This revision is a little bit different from the original one in that it replaces nouns with verbs and places emphasis on the process of creating by putting it on the top of the thinking continuum.
 Since the emergence of the Revised Taxonomy, several educators have been adding to it expanding thus its scope and making it even more comprehensible by integrating technology component into it.
+Andrew Churches is one of the first guys who was behind the marriage of revised taxonomy and technology; a marriage which resulted in "digital Blooms Taxonomy".
 Academic perceptions of higher education assessment processes in neoliberal academia - Social Theory Applied.

 Choose the feedback methods you are going to utilize Before you can actually start the online training needs assessment process, you will have to choose how you are going to get the invaluable data you need to make informed decisions and properly analyze the current online training strategy.
 2. 3.